lilbud/springsteen-archive-covers/README.md

 UPDATE (August 9, 2023):
 Thanks to underdog13a on BTX, all of the 2023 covers are now minimum 1000x1000px, with many being larger and even 1500x1500 (possibly max res).

+UPDATE (September 7, 2023):
+Thanks once again to underdog13a on BTX, who sent over the rest of 2023, and ALL of 2014 (minus 5/18, which is complicated)